freeCodeCamp/freeCodeCamp/docs/codebase-best-practices.md

 ### Migrating a JavaScript File to TypeScript

+#### File Naming Conventions
+When working on freeCodeCamp, it is best to use the correct naming conventions to retain consistency.
+For Javascript and Typescript file names, we should rename them using PascalCase and methods within specific components should be named with camel case.

 #### Retaining Git File History

 Sometimes changing the file from `<filename>.js` to `<filename>.ts` (or `.tsx`) causes the original file to be deleted, and a new one created, and other times the filename just changes - in terms of Git.
 Ideally, we want the file history to be preserved.